Choosing the right roofer

 It’s not essential that the roofer you choose is a CompetentRoofer member.
 However, if 50% or more of your roof needs to be replaced, and they are not a member, you will need to get a surveyor from the local authority to inspect the work before it can be signed off.

-Make sure the work is completed to standard
+Make sure the work is completed to the standard

-Once you’ve chosen your tradesman and the work has been completed, Steven explains that you should get more photos before you pay up:
+Once you’ve chosen your tradesperson and the work has been completed, Steven explains that you should get more photos before you pay up:

 We actually send drones up to take pictures - particularly after big jobs.
 That way customers get an aerial shot of the house, and plenty of high-quality, detailed pictures of the work done, which they can easily zoom in on.